kathleenbk/DigiLibrary/README.md

 ## Future Additions
 I am currently working on implementing the Google Books API.
 This will basically get rid of the need to enter books in manually, avoiding "bad" entries.

+In the future, I would like to add more features to the profile, including a way to display what page of the book you are on.
+I also plan on implementing a way to leave reviews for books.